sereslorant/logan_engine/LoganEngine/src/lUtils/QMapLoader/MAP_FORMAT.md

 ## Introduction

-This document describes the grammar of the .map format this plugin can load.
-The goal is that it can load anything GtkRadiant saves into.
+This document describes the grammar of the .map format this module can load.
+The goal is to load anything GtkRadiant saves into.

 The features are listed following a bottom up principle: it explains the smallest primitive first and the more complex features later.